7 Habits of Highly Effective People

 Discover Your Strengths

 What are your strengths?
 Do you focus your energy on developing your strengths or fixing your weaknesses?
 Research indicates we are much more likely to succeed professionally and personally by building on our strengths.
 This workshop will focus on uncovering and identifying your talents, and strategies for applying your strengths in daily life.
-Participants must take the Strengths Finder 2.0 assessment prior to the workshop.
-A code will be provided to access the Strengths Finder on-line assessment after registration.
-There is a fee of $10.00 for the code.

 Effective Meeting Facilitation